 Holiday Inn Capitol Plaza, Sacramento, CA

-Seeking three (3) Keynote speakers for the annual equity and access conference with skilled leader facilitation, who can inspire conversations about positioning underrepresented students to equitable outcomes in education and the workforce as well as insight into the latest research and policy considerations — in achieving equitable education and accessible high-wage careers - Equity Action.
-Please email your resume and proposal to email@example.com.
+Seeking two (2) Keynote speakers for the annual equity and access conference with skilled leader facilitation, who can inspire conversations about positioning underrepresented students to equitable outcomes in education and the workforce as well as insight into the latest research and policy considerations — in achieving equitable education and accessible high-wage careers - Equity Action.
+Please submit Proposals for Keynotes by no later than October 5, 2018.

 Presenters share your expertise, passion, and commitment to promoting diversity, equity, access and affirmative action to an audience of educators from K-Adult Education and Community College.
 Our theme for the conference is “Go from Equity Awareness to Equity Action.”
 Please submit your proposal no later than October 5, 2018.

 Acceptance Notifications: October 19, 2018